Programme

 13:00 LUNCH

-Departures
+14:00 Departures

 Scope

 The intensive five-day course program is comprised by lectures, workshops, excursions, and an obligatory book exam.
 The target group is advanced master and PhD students.
 It is recommended that students have taken basic courses in entomology, mycology, and ecology.
 The aim of the course is to familiarize students with various aspects of the habitat, organism groups, and ecological processes in dead wood, as well as with the local specifics of saproxylic ecology.
-Dead wood experts will provide deeper coverage of their fields and research and will give examples of case studies and the workshop sessions.
-We will go through a broad range of topics, such as biodiversity in dead wood in forest environments, biodiversity conservation and restoration, and of course all kinds of lignicolous organisms: fungi, insects, and more.
+Dead wood experts provide deeper coverage of their fields and research and give examples of case studies and the workshop sessions.
+We go through a broad range of topics, such as biodiversity in dead wood in forest environments, biodiversity conservation and restoration, and of course all kinds of lignicolous organisms: fungi, insects, and more.

 Assignment, study credits, and book exam